A Deligne conjecture for prestacks: A new model for

 Recall that we have a morphism $\Lie \longrightarrow \Brace$ given by $l_2:=C_2 - C_2^{(12)}$, the antisymmetrisation of the $2$-corolla.
 We apply the twisting procedure for operads as in \cite[\S 5.5]{dotsenkoshadrinvallette2024}. {From now on, we work over a field of characteristic zero, as the twisting formalism is not defined otherwise.} \begin{mydef} Let $\TwBrace$ be the twisting of $\Brace$ by a MC-element, i.e.

 the coproduct of $\Brace$ with a formal element $m$ of arity $0$ and degree $1$, with differential

 for $T \in \Brace(m)$. \end{mydef}

 Following \cite[\S 9]{dolgushevwillwacher2015} and \cite[Prop.
-5.23]{dotsenkoshadrinvallette2024}, we provide a $k$-module basis of $\TwBrace$ as follows.
+5.23]{dotsenkoshadrinvallette2024}, we provide a $k$-module basis of $\TwBrace(n)$ as follows.
 Let a \emph{tree with black vertices} $(T,I)$ consist of a tree $T\in \Tree(n+n')$ and a subset $I$ of $\{1,\ldots,n+n'\}$ of cardinality $n'$.
-The tuple can be drawn as a tree $T$ of $n+n'$ vertices such that each vertex $i\in I$ is coloured black.
-These correspond to the elements of $\TwBrace$ consisting of a tree $T$ such that each vertex $i\in I$ is filled by an instance of $m$ through composition.
+The tuple can be drawn as a tree $T$ of $n+n'$ vertices such that each vertex $i\in I$ is coloured black. {Vertices in $I$ are considered indistinguishable (or unlabeled), whereas the remaining $n$ vertices preserve their linear order, or equivalently, are labeled from $1$ to $n$.} These correspond to the elements of $\TwBrace(n)$ consisting of a tree $T$ such that each vertex $i\in I$ is filled by an instance of $m$ through composition.
 Observe that composition of trees with black vertices is simply composing their underlying trees and colouring the correct vertices black.